-People such as myself who are passionate about teaching usually end up in academic settings.
-Very few qualified educators are left to serve those who desperately need help preparing for the GMAT, GRE and SAT, tests that will have a huge impact in their future education and career.
+Individuals such as myself who are passionate about teaching usually end up in academic settings.
+Very few qualified educators are left to serve those who desperately need help preparing for the GMAT, GRE and SAT, tests that will have a huge impact on future educational and career paths.

 Preparing for a standardized test is not a fun journey.
 I am here to make your journey as easy and stress free as possible.